 Windy, who had bullied Sam into going in ahead of him, had a slightly smug air as he minced stiffly to the crease to face the younsters.
 The bowling was rarely threatening, but it was never easy to score from, and the 74 that the two Martins put on at more than four an over was a good contribution.
 Ernie's 34 was his highest Mystics knock since the day at Aberfeldy when he passed 1000 careers runs; and Windy's 35 was his highest since Gargunnock, 2001.

-Three quick wickets fell, with Chirpy going cheap, before Duncan, first with Sid and then with Grumpy, rebuilt the innings.
+Three quick wickets fell, with Chirpy going cheap, before Duncan, first with Sid and then with Chris Healey, rebuilt the innings.
 116 more runs at about six an over, and we had set them a stiff but attainable target.

 With 15 cheese sandwiches each to digest, Matt and Sam opened the bowling.
 The last ball of Matt's first over kept slightly low and moved in a shade.
 In sympathy with England's captain, Mark Ricard, the Callington skipper, made it look like a beauty and let it cannon into his middle and leg stumps.